Onemind-Services-LLC/cloudmydc-docs/docs/account-and-pricing/billing-systems/WHMCS Billing System.md

 :::tip Note

-If you would like to use the balance auto-refill option, don’t forget to tick the “I’d like to use PayPal for future payments to {hoster’s name}” line as it is shown below:
+If you would like to use the balance auto-refill option, don’t forget to tick the “I’d like to use PayPal for future payments to `{hoster’s name}`” line as it is shown below:

 <div style={{
     display:'flex',